velzie/gitline/README.md

 # Gitline

-a simple (possibly cross platform) electron application that shows a timeline of all git commits in a project in a cool UI that shows you all the progress you made.
+a simple (possibly cross platform) electron application that shows a timeline of all git commits in a project in a cool UI that shows you a timelapse the progress you made.

 # Installation